dmoore5050/NSS_wordpress_theme/README.md

 Programs page changes:

- **WAITING ON CONTENT FROM JOHN** - Evenings - use Bootcamp page as template.
+ **WAITING ON CONTENT FROM JOHN** - Enter content into Evenings template - use Bootcamp page as template.

 #Phase 4

 - Add crowdsourced donations plug in.
  1. specs (plug in to use, donor levels, subscription parameters) need to be fleshed out with John.

 - Add donate blurb to Community page